Car Insurance Rates in 2026: Why Premiums Are Rising & What to Expect

 Most & Least Expensive States Overall

-Louisiana remains the most expensive state for car insurance at $4,180/year for full coverage, followed by Florida, Washington D.C., Nevada, and Colorado — all exceeding $3,200 annually.
-On the other end of the spectrum, Vermont ($1,504/year), New Hampshire, Maine, Hawaii, and Ohio offer the lowest average premiums.
+Louisiana remains among the most expensive states for car insurance at approximately $4,135–$4,180/year for full coverage, followed by Florida, Washington D.C., Nevada, and New Jersey.
+On the other end of the spectrum, Vermont, Idaho, Iowa, Hawaii, and Ohio offer the lowest average premiums.
 Rural, low-density states typically benefit from fewer accidents, less traffic congestion, and lower repair labor costs.
+Understanding how car insurance laws and requirements differ by state is essential, since states that raised minimums recently have seen corresponding premium jumps.

 Cheapest States